millemnm/CPSC406-WikiGame/README.md

 ## Limitations

-- The UI works as expected only for chrome-based browsers (Chrome, Brave, ...).
+- The UI works as expected only for Chrome-based browsers (Chrome, Brave, ...).
-- Only works for wikipedia pages.
+- Only works for Wikipedia pages.
-- Implemented via HTTP requests (no websocket connection between client and server).
+- Implemented via HTTP requests (no web socket connection between client and server).
-- Users are identified by IP adress (no cookies or sessions).
+- Users are identified by IP address (no cookies or sessions).

 ## Parameters